 Disclaimer: All characters and events related to Meet the Robinsons are owned by William Joyce and Walt Disney Animated Studios.

-Currently looking for commissions for Cover Art.
+Currently looking for Cover Art commissions.

 Prologue: Born With a Paintbrush in His Hand

 Ever since he was a little boy, Laszlo knew what he wanted to be when he grew up.
 His father claimed that he was born with a paintbrush in his hand.
 Throughout his entire childhood, Laszlo was always dressed in a smock and goggles, and his bright red hair was smeared with bright acrylic paint at the end of each day (much to his mother's exasperation, who spent a good amount of time trying to wash it out before bedtime).

 His parents would never see the end of it.
 It started with finger paint, during his toddler years.
 Then eventually, the tempera paint evolved into watercolor, then to pastel, and then finally, his favorite medium, the acrylic.